ANXS/mysql/README.md

 mysql_root_password: <Your new root password>
 ```

-These will be used to setup a new root user, or change the password of the
+These will be used to change the password of the root user, once you have run your play,
-existing one, once you have run your play, please remove the `mysql_current_root_password`
+please remove the `mysql_current_root_password` variable, as it is no longer needed,
-variable, as it is no longer needed, and will cause subsequent plays to fail.
+and will cause subsequent plays to fail.

 Heres an example of how you might change the root password using the `-e` parameter: